abdikaalbiyan/Basic-ETL-DWH-Using-Airflow-Docker/README.md

 docker-compose up -d
 ```
 That command will build PostgreSql inside Docker Container and create ``flight_data`` table inside the database.<br>
-Then run this to get the Source DB's Host.<br>
+Then run this to get the Source DB's host to be input into the config file later<br>
 ```bat
 docker inspect <container id> | grep "Gateway"
 ```